 What is the red-eye effect?
 The following is an example:

-Red-eye is caused by light reflected off the subject's retina, and, as a result, a trace of red appears in the eyes of your subject as shown above.
+Red-eye is caused by light reflected off the subject's retina, and, as a result, a trace of red appears in the eyes of your subject.
 If the angle of reflection is less than 2.5 degree, red eye will occur.
 See the figure below.
-One way to overcome the red-eye effect is to move closer to your subject so that the angle of reflection will be larger than 2.5 degree.
+Two easy ways to overcome the red-eye effect are (1) to move closer to your subject so that the angle of reflection is larger than 2.5 degree, and (2) to shoot your subject with a different angle.

-Or, you can press the flash setting button until the red-eye reduction icon appears.
-When red-eye reduction is in effect, do not move the camera immediately after the shutter release button is pressed to take a photograph.
-The camera will fire a red-eye reduction light for about one second, and then fire the flash to actually take the photograph you want.
-Therefore, after pressing the shutter release button, hold the camera steady for more than one second until the built-in flash fires.
-Without doing so, the photograph you will get may not be the one you originally planned because the composition has changed.
-Note that even with this red-eye reduction capability activated, the red-eye effect may not be gone completely.
-This situation could even be worse when you take photographs of your pets, especially your cats.
-The best way is to recompose so that the subject's eyes are not looking at the camera lens directly.
-Or, consider to use an external flash.
+Press this button until the eye icon appears on the LCD monitor.
+Once the eye icon appears, all subsequent shots using flash will use red-eye reduction.
+When red-eye reduction is in effect, do not move the camera immediately after the shutter release button is pressed to take a photo.
+The camera will fire a red-eye reduction light for about one second, and then fire the flash to actually take the photo.
+Therefore, after pressing the shutter release button, hold the camera firmly until the internal flash fires.
+Note that even with this red-eye reduction feature activated, the red-eye effect may not be gone completely.
+This situation could even be worse when you take photos of your pets.
+See the left and middle images below.
+The best way is to recompose so that the flash is not pointing directly to your subject's eyes (the right image below).
+Or, consider the use of an external flash.